mael-insa/d7020e_lab3_mael/examples/EX4_README.md

 - Model based (safe) worst case cycle estimations.
 - Worst case stack usage (also for recursive code).

 In prior research at LTU, we developed an automated framework that generated concrete input assignments triggering each found path, which was fed to an automated test-bed that replayed each path on the actual target and measured the corresponding execution time.
 However, this tool was based on `cargo klee`, which is adopting _dynamic_ symbolic execution and thus may be inexact.
-Moreover, `klee` operates on the LLVM-IR, thus even without approximation, the actual paths running on the target might differ (due to backend code generation and optimizations).
+Moreover, `klee` operates on LLVM-IR, thus even without approximation, the actual paths running on the target might differ (due to backend code generation and optimizations).
 Adopting `symex --elf` addresses these shortcomings, and You can take part in developing a further improved worst case execution time (WCET) framework, challenging the best WCET tools!